by Lee Cottrill

 SkinViva Training Manchester

 SkinViva Training Ltd offer a range of professional training courses for cosmetic and medical skin treatments.

-Their courses in cosmetic treatments directed at Doctors, Dentists, Paramedics, Midwives and Nurses who wish to learn and build on their skills in delivering these procedures.
+Their courses in cosmetic treatments directed at suitably qualified and registered medical professionals who wish to learn and build on their skills in delivering these procedures.

 See our full list of forthcoming training course dates.

 SkinViva Training was established in 2013 by Dr Tim Pearce MBChB BSc (Hons) MRCGP – learn more about us.
 The SkinViva Training team upholds high standards of clinical training providing a combination of fully-supervised practical experience together with essential theory.